skyler-guha/rest-solace/docs/messaging_publisher.rst

  - data (list | str): Either a list of dictionaries containing message data, or a string containing path to a json file with the data. async_mode (bool, optional): To send the message asynchronously or not.
 Defaults to True.
+- async_mode (bool, optional): To send the message asynchronously or not.
+Defaults to True.

 Returns:
  - list: Output values.